PolySync/misra-rust/README.md

 The MISRA-Rust project represents an investigation into what adhering to each MISRA-C rule looks like in Rust.
 The intention is to decipher how much we "get for free" from the Rust compiler.

-Because of the proprietary nature of the MISRA-C specificaion, the description of each rule has been omitted.
+Because of the proprietary nature of the MISRA-C specification, the description of each rule has been omitted.

 ## Usage